Call us at 844.828.5591

 - I’m Determined – Yearly summit in Virginia.

-- Youth Leadership Forum (via VBPD) – “The YLF-VA program seeks to empower young people with disabilities to further develop their leadership skills.
-Students, serving as Delegates from communities throughout Virginia, participate in a wide range of activities and learning experiences during the four day Youth Leadership Forum set on a university campus.”
+- Youth Leadership Academy (via VBPD) – “The program seeks to empower young people with disabilities to further develop their leadership skills.
+Students from communities throughout Virginia, participate in a wide range of activities and learning experiences during the four day Youth Leadership Academy set on a university campus.”
 For rising Juniors and Seniors (returning to high school for at least one year)

 - Guardianship vs. Supported Decision Making vs. Power of Attorney